Semantics meets attractiveness: Choice by salience: Additional relations with literature

 \subsection{Bounded rationality models}

 Choice by linear salience is connected to the sequential rationalization of \cite{ManziniMariotti2007}.
-According to their approach, in any menu the DM sequentially applies acyclic rationales in a fixed order.
-In our model sequentiality is shaped by a different philosophy, because the rationale justifying selection depends on the menu.
-As expected, these two procedures may yield very different results: see Appendix~B. A sequential contraction of menus is also assumed in the theory of rationalization developed by \cite{CherepanovFeddersenSandroni2013}.
-In this model of choice, the DM discards from a menu all those alternatives that are not permissible according to some \textsl{psychological constraint} (a choice correspondence satisfying Axiom$\:\alpha$), and then applies a fixed linear order to select a single element.
+According to their approach, in any menu the DM sequentially applies asymmetric rationales in a fixed order.
+In our model, sequentiality is shaped by a different philosophy, because the rationale justifying selection depends on the menu.
+As expected, these two procedures may yield very different results: see Appendix~C.

-Our Lemma~\ref{LEMMA:equivalence_of_rationalization_by_salience} shows that rationalizability by salience implies the existence of a choice correspondence $\Phi$ satisfying WARP (the so-called focusing filter).
-Although the focusing filter might be seen as a special type of psychological constraint (since WARP implies Axiom$\:\alpha$ for choice correspondences), its interpretation in our model is radically different from that of a psychological constraint: in fact, $\Phi$ only picks the most salient alternatives, but causes no reduction of the selectable items.
-We formally show the mutual independence of the two models in Appendix~B.
+A sequential contraction of menus is also used in the theory of rationalization due to \cite{CherepanovFeddersenSandroni2013}.
+Here the DM discards from a menu all those items that are not allowed by a \textsl{psychological constraint} (a choice correspondence satisfying Axiom$\:\alpha$), and then maximizes a fixed linear order to select an item.
+Our Lemma~\ref{LEMMA:equivalence_of_rationalization_by_salience} shows that rationalizability by salience implies the existence of a choice correspondence $\Phi$ (a focusing filter) which satisfies WARP.
+Although the focusing filter may be seen as a special psychological constraint (since WARP implies Axiom$\:\alpha$ for choice correspondences), its interpretation is radically different in our model: in fact, $\Phi$ only picks the most salient alternatives, but causes no reduction of the selectable items.
+We show the independence of the two models in Appendix~C.

-\cite{KibrisMasatliogluSuleymanov2021} propose a theory of reference point formation.
-The representation of this theory is equivalent to our linear salience approach; however, both the treatment of the topic and the underlying motivation are very different from ours.
+\cite{RavidStevenson2021} analyze the impact of (bad) temptations on individual choices.
+In their model, the DM maximizes a function which is strictly increasing with respect to the utility of each item, and the difference between the item's temptation and the maximal temptation available in the menu.
+It can be shown that choice behaviors explained by temptation can be justified by our linear salience approach (and vice versa), capturing however a rather different positive model of behavior.
+Furthermore, the characterization of the model of \cite{RavidStevenson2021} relies on the \textsl{Axiom of Revealed Temptation (ART)},\footnote{ART requires each menu $A$ to contain at least one item $x$ such that WARP is obeyed on the collection of subsets of $A$ that contain $x$.} whereas our CLS model is characterized by the asymmetry of revealed salience or by the absence of conflicting menus.